Ramkumar701/coffee-shop-sql-project/README.md

 This project contains SQL queries used to analyze sales performance data from a coffee shop database.
 The data includes transactions with details such as product types, prices, quantities, dates, and times.

+## Dataset
+The data for this project is sourced from the mavenanalytics dataset
+- Dataset Link:- <a href= "https://mavenanalytics.io/data-playground?page=7&pageSize=5">Coffee Shop Sales Dataset</a>

 ## Database Schema

 Below is the schema for the coffee_shop_sales table used in this project: